Chapter 1 : Manic Panic Mondays

-is my main fic, but writing this is like a fun rant-y stress reliever.
-Anything goes!
-Snark, mobs, Russians~ Also, Clemence is a girl, since there has been some confusion over that.
-As far as I'm aware, it's a French girl name~
+Note: Clemence is a girl, since there has been some confusion over that.
+As far as I'm aware, it's a French girl name.

 Biscuits and deathtraps for Annie for being awesome with the fixing and giving me the idea in the first place, respectively.
-Pink ponies for Gubby, who is diving in the insanity with me.
+Love to Gubby, who is diving in the insanity with me.
 And finally, Jordan, because she likes being mentioned.

 ♥ ci by julia/ahoythere

-Upon entering the Charms classroom, whispering overwhelm me.
-The girls in the corner goes silent out of reverence.
+Upon entering the Charms classroom, the girls in the corner go silent out of reverence.
 Possibly fear.
-But what’s the difference between the two anyway?
+But what’s the difference between the two, anyway?

 Look a little closer.
 What it really says is, "It's me you should thank for digging up what you don't have to."

-or one of her dozen biographies.
+You could say it runs in my blood.
+I learned first from Great-Aunt Rita, best known for her stint at The Daily Prophet and her scarcely-sourced biographies.
 Rubbish writing.
 Brilliant businesswoman.
-She was less than enthused when she had to babysit me ("Children are walking paper shredders"), but apparently I showed a spark or two of talent and it was all uphill from there.
+She was less than enthused when she had to babysit me—"Children are walking paper shredders," to quote her—but apparently I showed a spark or two of talent, and it was all uphill from there.
 Fast-forward seven years and here I am: Machiavellian editor for Hogwarts' hottest news source.

-I'll have my name on the front page byline of The Daily Prophet
+One day—mark these words—I'll have my name on the front page byline of The Daily Prophet, too.

 "Sorrysorrysorry, I'm on it!"
 The bespectacled fifth year rushes past me, parchment in one hand, tea in the other.
-Although at her dangerous walking speed and caffeine-jitters, there's more tea on the floor than in her cup by the time she reaches the press.
+At her walking speed and caffeine-jitters, there's more tea on the floor than in her cup by the time she reaches the press.

-As I'm fixing Pickett's ever-awful word choice, Dom swings by with the new feature photo and slaps it into place.
+As I fix Pickett's ever-awful word choice, Dom swings by with the new feature photo and slaps it into place.
 "Perfect gutters all 'round."
 She pumps a fist into the air and pouts when I don't react.
-"Ugh, no one ever appreciates good layout."
+"Hmph, no one ever appreciates good layout."

-"Didn't she give us that love triangle story last month?
+"Didn't she give us that love triangle last month?
 Keep her on tab."

 "This article's a complete abuse of commas.
 I've got semicolons weeping for their brethren," I say, releasing him.
 "And how many times do I have to tell you, 'ironic' doesn't mean what you think it means."

-"Fine, but —" Pickett snatches the quill from me, adds in an em-dash to his third sentence, and raises his eyebrows at me for approval.
-I wrinkle my nose but let it slide.
+"Fine, but!"
+Pickett snatches the quill from me, adds in an em-dash to his third sentence, and raises his eyebrows at me for approval.
+I wrinkle my nose.
 The boy has no respect for punctuation.

-After nixing one last comma, I tuck my quill behind my ear and check the timepiece at the top of the table.
-Five minutes 'til six, an hour past deadline — a record.
+Nixing one last comma, I tuck my quill behind my ear and check the timepiece at the top of the table.
+Five minutes until six, an hour past deadline.
+A record.

 I spin around and the other three are already walking out with stacks of parchment in their arms.
-"Oi, can't you guys at least wait for the OK until you start distributing?"
-I scowl, sliding off my stool and picking up my own bundle.
+"Oi, at least wait for the OK until you start distributing," I scowl, sliding off my stool and picking up my own bundle.

-"Just because we report trash doesn't mean we need to write like trash."
+"Just because we report rubbish doesn't mean we need to write like it."

-"Yeah, quality over quantity, all that tosh, now let's go.
+"Yeah, quality over quantity, all that tosh.
+Let's go.
 People are waking up soon, and we have four floors' worth of lavatories to hit."

-Monday mornings at Hogwarts are a fascinating study.
-If you pay close attention, you can see the gossip bleed through the school, threading through the fibers of the crowd until it stains everyone.
-It's beautiful, in a morbid sort of way.
+Monday mornings are a fascinating study.
+If you pay close enough attention, you can see the gossip bleed through the school, threading through crowds until it stains everyone.
+It's beautiful, if you're into that sort of morbidity.

 While Binns drones in the background, Felicity dives into the relationship column, our most frequented section by far.
 There's a blurb on that cute Ravenclaw boy: he just broke up with his girlfriend.
 Felicity folds it up and passes it to Nora behind her, who's been clamoring for a look.

-Nora keeps it all the way until lunch, where she immediately shares it with her friends at the table.
+Nora keeps it all the way until lunch, where she shares it with her friends at the table.
 Some have already heard the news—we shan't forget about Piper, Minka, or Felicity; they've been talking.
 A few whispers go a long way.

 That is how, by noon, everybody knows.